[sc name=”5678″][/sc]

 Where n is the number of years.

-Using an annualized return calculator, investors can determine long-term performance of their investments.
+Using an annualized return calculator, investors can determine the long-term performance of their investments.

 How to Calculate CAGR vs. XIRR